-In accordance with the Criminal Procedure Code of the Russian Federation the results of the examination of the place of incident and the corpse at the place of discovery, as well as the time of start and the end of the examination, are supposed to be recorded in a protocol that is written by the investigator (Articles 166, 180 of the Criminal Procedure Code).
+In accordance with the Criminal Procedure Code of the Russian Federation the results of the examination of the crime scene and the corpse at the place of discovery, as well as the time of the start and end of the examination, are supposed to be recorded in a protocol that is written by the investigator (Articles 166, 180 of the Criminal Procedure Code).

-The findings of the external examination of the corpse at place of discovery or place of incident have to be presented in the protocol, written in an official manner, described in the order that the examination had been conducted.
+The findings of the external examination of the corpse at place of discovery or crime scene have to be presented in the protocol, written in an official manner, described in the order that the examination was conducted.
 The description of any object or corpse from the crime scene must be clear and detailed, so that any person reading the report could immediately imagine the scenery of the event.

-The doctor involved in the examination of the corpse in place of discovery (place of incident) as a specialist has the right to make remarks and complementary statements, which are to be recorded in the protocol.
+The doctor involved in the examination of the corpse in the place of discovery (crime scene) as a specialist has the right to make remarks and complementary statements, which are to be recorded in the protocol.

-The protocol of examination of the corpse in place of discovery (place of incident) is drawn up in a set of two (typed or handwritten).
-All participants of the examination of the corpse in place of discovery (place of incident) review the protocol and then sign it.
+The protocol of examination of the corpse in the place of discovery (crime scene) is prepared in two copies (typed or handwritten).
+All participants of the examination of the corpse in the place of discovery (crime scene) review the protocol and then sign it.

-The investigator makes a plan of the place of discovery (place of incident) - a picture with legends keys in an orthographic projection, it is conducted in a scale or generally.
-The plan of the place of discovery of corpse (place of incident) is an illustrative supplement to the protocol of examination.
-The photographic coverage conducted at place of discovery of the corpse (place of incident) serves the same purpose.
+The investigator makes a plan of the place of discovery (crime scene): a picture with legends keys in an orthographic projection that is conducted on a scale or generally.
+The plan of the place of discovery of a corpse (crime scene) is an illustrative supplement to the protocol of examination.
+The photographic coverage conducted at the place of discovery of the corpse (crime scene) serves the same purpose.

-When an autopsy is necessary, the investigator issues an order for commissioning of expert studies, in other cases the investigator issues a certification for medicolegal analysis of the corpse.
+When an autopsy is necessary, the investigator issues an order for commissioning of expert studies, in other cases the investigator issues a certification for medicolegal analysis of a corpse.